While travel insurance comes in all shapes and sizes, some sort of coverage is a must. This can be acquired in more than one way.

 The following will help you understand what you are paying for when you buy travel insurance.
 There are eight things I specifically look for when I buy my travel insurance:

-- Lost Baggage coverage: This covers the amount your luggage is worth if and when the airline actually loses it for good.
+This covers the amount your luggage is worth if the airline actually loses it for good.
 Let’s hope you won’t need this one, but it’s great to have just in case.

-- Accidental Death (Common Carrier or Flight): I know no one wants to think about this, but in the worst case scenario, you will be covered if your plane or train or bus crashes.
-(Just make sure to tell someone about your policy before you go…)
+I know no one wants to think about this, but in the worst-case scenario, you will be covered if your plane, train, or bus crashes.

-- Medical Evacuation: In case something happens to you and you can’t get proper medical treatment where you are, this will pay for you to get to somewhere with adequate medical care.
-(Things to think about when you’re traveling in the Third World).
+In case something happens to you and you can’t get proper medical treatment where you are, this will pay for you to get to somewhere with adequate medical care.

-- Extreme Sports: Lastly, there is sometimes an option to add extreme sports coverage (for an extra fee) to your policy.
-If you know you will be participating in extreme sports (sky-diving, white-water rafting, canyoning, zip lining, etc), you may want this coverage for extra peace of mind.
+Lastly, there is sometimes an option to add extreme sports coverage (for an extra fee) to your policy.
+If you know you will be participating in extreme sports (sky-diving, white-water rafting, canyoning, zip-lining, etc), you may want this coverage for extra peace of mind.

 Having travel insurance gives me one less thing to worry about on a via ferrata climb.